 If you're a caregiver, you need time to grieve too.

 The drastic change in your life can be a shock.
 One day you were free to go out whenever you wanted and hang out with whomever you wanted.
 The next day, you were tied to the house and expected to understand how to take care of someone who may need help with the most intimate of life functions.
-Our culture does a poor job of preparing people for this very real possibility.
-(An estimated 45 million people in the U.S. alone are caregivers for elderly relatives or the chronically ill.)

 This past Christmas, Tony went to a holiday party—by himself.
 He rarely goes to these events anymore, but the couple who were hosting it issued a special invitation to him, so he went.
 He saw people from our smallish town whom he hadn’t seen for years.
 This is the type of event that would have been fun for us to “compare notes” about afterward.
 Instead, when he got home, he told me who was there and how they’d all asked how I was doing (a question that, once answered, tends to be a conversation killer, even though people ask with the best of intentions).